 About Museum of the Great War

-Housed within an impressive contemporary structure, the museum is located in the city of Meaux, France.
-Since opening in 2011, it has become known for its vast collection of unique items, weaponry, uniforms, documents, graphic artworks and photographs that are woven together to create a narrative that is both moving and highly educational.
+Since opening in 2011, the museum has become known for its vast collection of unique items, weaponry, uniforms, documents, graphic artworks and photographs (originally collected by passionate historian, Jean-Pierre Verney) that are woven together to create a moving and highly educational narrative.

-The historical city of Meaux is dotted with landmarks from WWI, partially due to its vital role in the Battle of Marne in 1914, at which time soldiers bravely protected the city gates from attack.
+The historical city of Meaux is dotted with landmarks from World War One, partially due to its vital role in the Battle of Marne in 1914, at which time soldiers bravely protected the city gates from attack.
 It is here you will find a monument dedicated to those who lost their lives helping to prevent the fall of the city.

 Within the Museum of the Great War, there is a carefully crafted reconstruction of a French and German battlefield, including a trench and No Man’s Land.
 The visuals and audio used throughout the exhibitions create a powerful ambience, which helps to convey the terrible suffering of war from the perspective of all who lived and fought during this period.